Sequential Decision Making with Expert Demonstrations under Unobserved Heterogeneity: Learning in Bandits

-\xhdr{Comparison to baselines} \cref{fig:multi_armed_baselines} demonstrates the average Bayesian regret for various task distributions over $T = 1500$ episodes with $K = 10$ arms.
-To better understand the effect of expert data, we categorize the task distributions by the entropy of their optimal actions into low entropy (less than 0.8), high entropy (greater than 1.6), and medium entropy. \texttt{Oracle-TS} outperforms other baselines, yet the performance of \methodabbrv\ is the closest to it.
-We hypothesize that the performance difference between \texttt{Oracle-TS} and \methodabbrv\ is primarily due to the use of SGLD for approximate posterior sampling since the former performs exact Thompson sampling.
+\xhdr{Comparison to baselines} \cref{fig:multi_armed_baselines} demonstrates the average Bayesian regret for various prior distributions over $T = 1{,}500$ episodes with $K = 10$ arms.
+To better understand the effect of expert data, we categorize the prior distributions by the entropy of their optimal actions into low entropy (less than 0.8), high entropy (greater than 1.6), and medium entropy. \texttt{Oracle-TS} and \methodtwo\ outperform other baselines, yet the performance of \methodone\ is comparable to the SGLD variant of \texttt{Oracle-TS}.
+This indicates that the maximum entropy prior derived from \cref{prop:max-ent-prior} closely approximates the true prior distribution, $\mu^\star$, and the performance difference with \texttt{Oracle-TS} is primarily due to approximate posterior sampling.
 Moreover, the pure online algorithms \texttt{Naïve-TS} and \texttt{Naïve-UCB}, which disregard expert data, display similar performance across different entropy levels, contrasting with other algorithms that show significantly reduced regret in low-entropy contexts.
 This underlines the impact of expert data in settings where the unobserved confounding has less effect on the optimal actions.
-Specifically, in the extreme case of no task heterogeneity, \texttt{BC} is anticipated to yield optimal performance.
+Specifically, in the extreme case of no unobserved heterogeneity, \texttt{BC} is anticipated to yield optimal performance.
 Additionally, \texttt{Naïve-UCB} surpasses \texttt{UCB-ExPLORe} in medium and high entropy settings, possibly due to the over-optimism of the reward labelling in \citet{li2024accelerating}, which can hurt the performance when the expert demonstrations are uninformative.